setalosas/beefx/README.md

 * Spectrum
 * etc.

-In the wiki there is (or soon will be) a detailed desciption of how to create, connect and control a beeFX filter, it's basically works the same way as for every similar library.
+In the wiki there is (or soon will be) a detailed desciption of how to create, connect and control beeFX filters, it's basically works the same way as for every similar library.

 ## The beeFX Playground